usnistgov/metaschema/website/content/tutorials/3-constraints-expect/_index.md

 The three new `expect` constraints define one mandatory requirement and two optional best practice requirements without exhaustively defining every possible value.
 Each constraint has a unique `id` that helps tool developers to identify the constraints during tool development and to potentially use as inputs and outputs for Metaschema processor software performing validation using these constraints.
 These constraints use the flexibility of Metapath to use different context focuses to make the `test` attribute more concise or intuitive for fellow developers.

 The `level` attribute defines the impact and potential processing behavior for Metaschema processors during the analysis of document instances.
-The `level` of a constraint can be `INFORMATIONAL`, `WARNING`, `ERROR`, or `CRITICAL`.
+The `level` of a constraint can be `INFORMATIONAL`, `WARNING`, `ERROR`, `CRITICAL`, or `DEBUG`.
 Given the new requirements we are implementing, failing the `memory-divisible-two` constraint indicates invalid data, requiring an error condition, so we mark the level as an `ERROR`.
 The `memory-divisible-megabyte` and `memory-same-byte-size` constraints do not encode mandatory requirements, but rather best practices.
 Therefore, their `level` is `WARNING`.

 Our Metaschema processors must evaluate the `test` Metapath against the current context focus from evaluating the `target` (consisting of the `.` operator in Metapath, which refers to the current node).
 The each node result selected when evaluating the `target` becomes the current context focus in the `test`, and the processor must evaluate the Metapath expression and verify the result is boolean true or false for each node result.